 Royal Blue Poutama

-Poutama design 2.5 ins wide.
+Poutama design 2.2 inches wide.
 Royal blue, black and white.

 Poutama design symbolises the growth of man, striving ever upwards.
 The poutama (step-like pattern) has both religious and educational meanings.
 The steps symbolise levels of attainment and advancement.